rollkit/docs/tutorials/full-and-sequencer-node.md

 ## Getting started

-For running a full node, you will need to update `NAMESPACE_ID`, `DA_HEIGHT`, and `P2P_ID` manually.
+For running a full node, you will need to update `NAMESPACE`, `DA_HEIGHT`, and `P2P_ID` manually.
 You can retrieve namespace and height from your terminal output from when you ran the `init-local.sh` script.